VamseeReddyK/blkio-regulator/README.md

 along with their weights with the help of command line arguments

-For example the following command will create 3 cgroups with weights 100 200 300 respectively
+For example the following command will create 3 cgroups with weights 250 501 750 respectively

-$ ./create_blkio_cgroups.sh -g 3 -w 100 200 300 -r
+$ ./create_blkio_cgroups.sh -g 3 -w 250 501 750 -r

-At the end run option should be given to execute iozone test in each cgroup
+-g is used to define number of groups to be created
+-w is used to mention weight of each group
+-r is used to mention the task to get executed in created cgroup (fio or iozone)